 So it remains up to you to decide whether you place your priorities with the powerful, yet clean and stable Jupiter-8 sounds, or not.

 The value of the instrument on the used market remains high.
-While in 2019 top prices of 12,000 to 18,000 Euros/USD were demanded for a Jupiter-8, the level dropped slightly in spring 2020: Current auctions range between 10,000 and 15,000 Euros/USD, which is still a lot of money.
+While in 2019 top prices of 12,000 to 18,000 Euros/USD were demanded for a Jupiter-8, the level dropped slightly in spring 2020, then rose again end of 2020.
+Current auctions range between 15,000 and 22,000 Euros/USD, which is still a lot of money.

 The unique selling point of 1981 (that highly reliable sound) is not necessarily a top goal these days.
 Quite to the contrary: It’s those synths with their one or other weaknesses (poor tuning stability, etc.) and strong sound charcteristics (special filter design, etc.), that might be seen as the cream of the crop in terms of exciting vintage analog sound today.